 Along the way, Sharat has directed promotional work for social justice organizations as well as music videos and shorts.
-His scripts The Field on the Corner, Sacred Grounds, and The Infected are in development with producers.
+His scripts The Field on the Corner, Sacred Grounds, Mountain of Light and The Infected are in development with producers.
 He lives in the Los Angeles area.